Install AI Architect (self-hosted)

 # Reset installation (removes all data and configuration)

-# To stop all the service
+# To stop all the services

 # Restart service (for env based config updates)